Wooden infrared sauna interior with bench and table—explore whether an infrared sauna is better than a regular sauna for relaxation.

 EMF Exposure in Infrared Saunas

-Questions about electromagnetic field (EMF) exposure in IR saunas have been raised.
-Although infrared saunas do emit EMF, infrared sauna EMF levels are still significantly lower than traditional sauna EMF levels.
+Questions have been raised about electromagnetic field (EMF) exposure in infrared (IR) saunas.
+Although infrared saunas emit EMF, their EMF levels are significantly lower than those of traditional saunas.

 Reputable manufacturers take EMF safety seriously and make adjustments to reduce EMF exposure.
-This way, you can choose sauna types with a proven record for lower EMF exposure.
+This allows you to choose sauna types with a proven record of lower EMF exposure.

 Contraindications: Who Should Avoid Saunas?